shivin9/Xerox-Innovation-Contest/README.md

 #
 pos: 5/1500
 #
-My approach in brief towards the problem was guided by 2 basic facts :-
+Our approach in brief towards the problem was guided by 2 basic facts :-
 #
 a) The doctor knows the best
 #